nickzinn/zmanLang/spec-lang.md

 - `const`, `let`, `func`, `return`, `if`, `else`, `while`, `foreach`
 - `true`, `false`, `and`, `or`, `not`

+Note: v1 supports logical negation as the unary operator `!expr`.
+The keyword `not` is accepted as a synonym for `!`.

 ### Literals

 - Integer literal: base-10 digits with optional leading `-`.